brunodpoliveira/project-warspite/README.md

    - Add `SimpleTurret` (drag-and-drop) to any object (a cylinder works).
    - Leave `Projectile Prefab` empty to auto-use a runtime cube projectile.
    - Tune: `interval`, `muzzleSpeed`, `burstCount`, `spreadAngle`.

+4. **Health Bars (optional)**
+   - Add `AutoHealthBar` component to turrets/enemies to automatically create world-space health bars.
+   - Health bars fade when full and show color-coded health status (green/yellow/red).

+5. **Melee Combat**
+   - Add `MeleeCombat` component to player for punch attacks.
+   - Default: Left Mouse Button to punch, configurable range and damage.

+6. **Doomed Enemy Tagging & Critical Status**
+   - Add `DoomedTag` component to turrets/enemies to enable visual feedback.
+   - **Orange glow**: Enemy will be destroyed by incoming projectile/melee attack
+   - **Pink pulsing sphere**: Enemy is at critical health and can be drained for HP
+   - Automatically updates based on health percentage

+7. **Trajectory Visualization**
+   - Automatically created by `CatchAndThrow` component when holding projectiles
+   - Shows predicted path with impact point marker
+   - Helps plan throws in slow-motion

+8. **Turning Crosshair**
+   - Add `TurningCrosshair` component to turrets for firing cadence feedback
+   - Automatically syncs with turret firing intervals
+   - Color-coded visual feedback for timing

 ---